-Under the ceiling of 70,000 live eggs, 68,000 eggs were allocated to harvest, but only 50,022 live eggs were collected in 2014/2015.
+Under the ceiling of 70,000 live eggs, 70,000 eggs were allocated to harvest, but only 47.194 live eggs were collected in 2015/2016.

-Under the ceilings of 500 hatchlings, 400 juveniles and 500 adults provided in the Management Program, 0 hatchlings, 0 juveniles and 61 adults were harvested in 2014/2015.
-The adults harvested were strongly biased to male (85.6%).
-The average body size of the harvested animals was about 2.2 metres for females and 3.7 metres for males.
-The total number of crocodiles harvested (61) is known to be an underestimate due to a number of harvest permits being multiyear permits that have not yet expired; consequently complete final return/harvest data is not yet available.
+Under the ceilings of 500 hatchlings, 400 juveniles and 500 adults provided in the Management Program, 0 hatchlings, 0 juveniles and 121 adults were harvested in 2015/2016.
+The adults harvested were strongly biased to male (76.4%).
+The average body size of the harvested animals was about 2.1 metres for females and 3.5 metres for males.
+The total number of crocodiles harvested 121 is known to be an underestimate due to a number of harvest permits being multiyear permits that have not yet expired; consequently complete final return/harvest data is not yet available.

-Eight crocodile farms operated in 2014/2015 in the Northern Territory.
-Farm production data for the period 1 February 2014 to 31 January 2015 is reported here.
-Farm production reporting is limited to stock held, acquisitions and disposals.
-Most of the live crocodiles exported from the Northern Territory went to Queensland.
+Nine crocodile farms operated in 2015/2016 in the Northern Territory.
+Farm production data for the period 1 February 2015 to 31 January 2016 is reported here.
+Farm production reporting is limited to stock held, total acquisitions and total disposals.
+Most live crocodiles exported from the Northern Territory went to Queensland.

-Permit compliance and animal welfare was closely monitored and inspected by DLRM, PWC and the Northern Territory Department of Primary Industry and Fisheries (DPIF).
-A few minor non-compliance cases were identified and dealt with through warning letters, caution notices or infringement notices as appropriate.
+Permit compliance and animal welfare was closely monitored and inspected by DENR, PWC and the Northern Territory Department of Primary Industry and Resources (DIPR).
+No significant permit compliance or animal welfare matters were reported in 2015/2016.
+A small number of minor permit compliance matters were dealt with by warning letter..